Chilunem/Chilunem/README.md

 BIO =  👋 Hi, I’m Jesse Chilunem Michael

-i started as a Business Intelligence / Data Analyst with a passion for uncovering the stories hidden within data, I thrive on transforming complex datasets into actionable insights that drive strategic decisions.
+i started as Data Analyst with a passion for uncovering the stories hidden within data, I thrive on transforming complex datasets into actionable insights that drive strategic decisions.
 With a keen eye for detail and a relentless curiosity, I am dedicated to exploring innovative ways data can be leveraged to solve real-world problems and uncover opportunities for growth.

 - 👀 I’m interested in all things Data and Information utilization
 - 🌱 I’m currently a Business Intelligence / Data Analyst working on becoming a data scientist